Black-capped vireo: Nesting

 The male and female in a pair assist in nest construction and incubation.
 Typically, the female lays three or four eggs.
 The incubation period is 14 to 17 days, and the nestling period is 10 to 12 days.
 The female broods over the young, while the male supplies most of the food during the nestling phase.
 Breeding pairs are capable of producing more than one clutch per breeding season.
 The male cares for some or all of the fledglings, while the female nests again, sometimes with another male.
 These birds are insectivorous, with beetles and caterpillars making up a large part of their diet.

 Black-capped vireos nest in "shinneries", brushy areas with scattered trees.
 Shinneries primarily consist of shin oak or sumac.
 Appropriate height and density are important factors for this species' breeding success.
 Foliage that extends to ground level is the most important requirement for nesting.
 Most nests are between 15 and 50 in (35–125 cm) above ground level, and are screened from view by foliage.
 Territories are sometimes located on steep slopes, where trees are often clumped and intermediate in height.
-On level terrain, the preferred black-capped vireo habitat is a mixture of shrubs and smaller trees that average from 8-10 ft high (2.5-3.5 m).
+On level terrain, the preferred black-capped vireo habitat is a mixture of shrubs and smaller trees that average from 8–10 ft high (2.5-3.5 m).
 Black-capped vireos stop using sites where many trees are nearing full size.

 Distribution

 The historic breeding distribution of the black-capped vireo extended south from south-central Kansas through central Oklahoma and Texas to central Coahuila, Mexico.
-At present, the range extends from Oklahoma south through the Edwards Plateau and Big Bend National Park, Texas, to at least the Sierra Madera in central Coahuila, Mexico.
+At present, the range extends from Oklahoma south through the Edwards Plateau and Big Bend National Park, Texas, to at least the Sierra Madera in central Coahuila, and south to southwestern Tamaulipas.
 In Oklahoma, the black-capped vireo is found only in Blaine, Cleveland, Cotton and Comanche Counties.
-The winter range of this vireo is not well known.
-It is thought to winter along the west coast of Mexico from southern Sonora to Guerrero.
+It winters along the west coast of Mexico from southern Sonora to Guerrero.